 Emergency Department Services

 The publicly available data on the U.S. Department of HHS Hospital Compare details how every emergency room operates in the level of care they provide their local community.
-The data also provides insight of how any delay in treatment could place the hospital emergency room’s patient at risk suffering undue harm.
+The information also reveals insight of how any delay in treatment could place the hospital emergency room’s patient at risk suffering undue harm.
 The measurable indicators involving the emergency department services at Mercy Harvard Hospital between 10/01/2014 and 09/30/2015 involved:

 - 213 Minutes – The time from when the individual arrived at the emergency room until their departure.